C0C0AN/audiometry_mri/CONTRIBUTING.md

-# Contributing to BIDSonym
+# Contributing to ANSL

-Welcome to the BIDSonym repository!
+Welcome to the ANSL repository!
 We're excited you're here and want to contribute.

 These guidelines are designed to make it as easy as possible to get involved.
-If you have any questions that aren't discussed below, please let us know by opening an [issue][https://github.com/PeerHerholz/BIDSonym/issues]!
+If you have any questions that aren't discussed below, please let us know by opening an [issue][https://github.com/C0C0AN/audiometry_mri]!

 Before you start you'll need to set up a free [GitHub][https://github.com] account and sign in.
 Here are some [instructions][https://help.github.com/articles/signing-up-for-a-new-github-account/].
 If you are not familiar with version control systems such as git,